balramchauhan1993/celect/README.md

 [![celect version](https://img.shields.io/github/package-json/v/balramchauhan1993/celect)](https://github.com/balramchauhan1993/celect)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/balramchauhan1993/celect/blob/master/LICENSE)

-*celect* is a jQuery plugin that transforms a select into custom designed select of which value can be set and get easily.
+*celect* is a jQuery plugin that transforms a select into custom designed select, of which value can be set and get easily.
 Any css, style or attr change can be applied to select.
 Setting and getting value from select is also simple.

 # Demo